tarantool/doc/doc/book/admin.rst

         ...

     Taking a snapshot does not cause the server to start a new write-ahead log.
-    Once a snapshot is taken, old WALs can be deleted as long as all replicas are up to date.
+    Once a snapshot is taken, old WALs can be deleted as long as all replicated data is up to date.
 But the WAL which was current at the time ``box.snapshot()`` started must be kept for recovery, since it still contains log records written after the start of ``box.snapshot()``.

-    An alternative way to save a snapshot is to send the server SIGUSR1 UNIX signal.
+    An alternative way to save a snapshot is to send a SIGUSR1 signal to the instance.
     While this approach could be handy, it is not recommended for use in automation: a signal provides no way to find out whether the snapshot was taken successfully or not.